ZeldOcarina/nu-dentistry/dental-implants.md

       href='/houston-tx/specialty-dentistry/sedation-dentistry/' target='_blank' class='paragraph-link'>sedation
       options</a> thoroughly numb the area.
 Our dentists ensure you are never uncomfortable or nervous during any part of the procedure.
+  - heading: ARE DENTAL IMPLANTS REMOVABLE OR DO THEY STAY IN YOUR MOUTH?
+    content: Implants are directly attached to your jawbone, meaning they are not removable.
+However, there are implant-supported appliances such as dentures, which can be taken out.
+Our dentists will discuss with you the advantages of each so you can decide which is right for you.
   superheading: ''
   heading: Frequently Asked Questions
   text: